-On August 21, 2020, the Department of Revenue, Ministry of Finance, India, published in the official gazette the new rules for determination of origin under trade agreements (CAROTAR 2020: the Customs (Administration of Rules of Origin under Trade Agreements) Rules, 2020), which came into effect on September 21.
+In August 2020, the Department of Revenue, Ministry of Finance, India, published in the official gazette the new rules for determination of origin under trade agreements (CAROTAR 2020: the Customs (Administration of Rules of Origin under Trade Agreements) Rules, 2020), which came into effect in September.
 CAROTAR was supposed to be a measure to address the misuse, such as roundabout trade, in which goods are imported through countries that are members of free trade agreements (FTAs) and some provisions could be interpreted as requiring the importer to maintain confidential information, such as the exporter's cost information and production process, when requested by customs officials.